-In the Sample Law the provisions for avoiding and mitigating conflicts of interest (and for the additional requirement of disclosure of interests) are attached as Schedule A - Procedures for Avoiding and Mitigating Conflicts of Interest.
+In the Sample Law the provisions for avoiding and mitigating conflicts of interest (and for the additional requirement of disclosure of interests) are attached as the Schedule - Avoiding and Mitigating Conflicts of Interest.
 The Law Standards permit these issues to be addressed in policies and procedures of the council.
-The minimal required content of these provisions, policies or procedures respecting the avoidance and mitigation of conflicts of interest are set out in Law Standard 12.6.
+The minimal required content of these provisions, policies or procedures respecting the avoidance and mitigation of conflicts of interest are set out in Law Standard 12.4.

-Including the provisions for avoiding and mitigating conflicts of interest in a FAL has advantages and disadvantages previously discussed under section 22(2) of the Sample Law.
+Including the provisions for avoiding and mitigating conflicts of interest in a FAL has advantages and disadvantages previously discussed above under subsection 22(2) of the Sample Law.

-Law Standard 12.5 requires these persons to disclose as soon as practicable any circumstances that could result in a conflict of interest.
-This requirement is referenced in paragraph (c) of this subsection where the disclosure of potential conflicts of interest is a provision in Schedule A. A FAL must contain a provision that satisfies this Standard - whether in the main body of the law or in a schedule addressing conflicts of interest as was done in the Sample Law.
+Law Standard 12.3 requires these persons to disclose as soon as practicable any circumstances that could result in a conflict of interest.
+This requirement is referenced in paragraph (c) of this subsection where the disclosure of potential conflicts of interest is a provision in the Schedule - Avoiding and Mitigating Conflicts of Interest.
+A FAL must contain a provision that satisfies this Standard - whether in the main body of the law or in a schedule addressing conflicts of interest as was done in the Sample Law.

-Subsection (3): mirrors the requirements of Law Standard 12.3 except that it applies to every committee of the council or the first nation - not just the finance and audit committee.
+Subsection (3): mirrors the requirements of Law Standard 12.5 except that it applies to every committee of the council or the First Nation - not just the finance and audit committee.

-Subsection (4): satisfies Law Standard 12.4 by specifying the actions that may be taken if various persons fail to comply with their obligations in a FAL and in the rules for the first nation for the avoidance and mitigation of conflicts of interest.
-There are many options available to satisfy this Standard and a first nation will wish to choose the most effective for ensuring that these behavior and conduct obligations are taken seriously.
+Subsection (4): satisfies Law Standard 12.6 by specifying the actions that may be taken if various persons fail to comply with their obligations in a FAL and in the rules for the First Nation for the avoidance and mitigation of conflicts of interest.
+There are many options available to satisfy this Standard and a First Nation will wish to choose the most effective for ensuring that these behavior and conduct obligations are taken seriously.
 Note that paragraphs (a) to (d) are permissive - these actions of censure may be but are not required to be taken.
 This permits discretion to be applied as appropriate in different circumstances.